los7key/garden/docs/index.md

 Keep in mind this is my brain (and opinion), exposed for anyone to explore.
 Be gentle.

-So this is it, this is my digital garden.
+Well, this is it, this is my digital garden.
 Who would've thought I'd be a gardener one day?

 ...
 I did garden when I was a kid...

+[^1]: Seems I just hadn't found any other digital gardens yet!